July 11, 2014

 With the exception of assistance dogs, pets are welcome on only a few cruise lines—and usually on ocean crossings only.
 Some lines permit pets in private cabins, but most confine pets to kennels.
 Contact your cruise line in advance to find out its policies and which of its ships have kennel facilities.
 If you must use the ship's kennel, make sure it is protected from the elements and check on your pet frequently.

-Though Amtrak currently doesn't accept pets unless they are assistance dogs, some smaller U.S. railroad companies may permit animals on board.
+Amtrak currently doesn't accept pets unless they are assistance dogs.
+The HSUS supports the Pets on Trains Act (H.R.
+2066/S. 1710) before Congress that will allow Amtrak to permit passengers to bring their beloved pets on certain trains.
+Some smaller U.S. railroad companies may permit animals on board.
 Many trains in European countries allow pets.
 Generally, it's the passengers' responsibility to feed and exercise their pets at station stops.